-Each sale of Fund shares or redemption of Creation Units will generally be a taxable event.
-Any capital gain or loss realized upon a sale of Fund shares is generally treated as a long-term gain or loss if the shares have been held for more than twelve months.
-Any capital gain or loss realized upon a sale of Fund shares held for twelve months or less is generally treated as short-term gain or loss.
+Each sale of Fund shares by a Fund shareholder or redemption of Creation Units by an Authorized Participant will generally be a taxable event.
+In general, any gain or loss realized upon a taxable disposition of shares by a shareholder will be treated as capital gain or loss if the shares are capital assets in the shareholder's hands, and will be long-term capital gain or loss if the shares have been held for more than 12 months, and short-term capital gain or loss if the shares are held for 12 months or less.
 Any capital loss on the sale of shares of a Fund held for six months or less is treated as long-term capital loss to the extent distributions of long-term capital gain were paid (or treated as paid) with respect to such shares.
 Any loss realized on a sale will be disallowed to the extent shares of a Fund are acquired, including through reinvestment of dividends, within a 61-day period beginning 30 days before and ending 30 days after the disposition of Fund shares.
 The ability to deduct capital losses may be limited.